rails/rails/guides/source/threading_and_code_execution.md

 Concurrency in Rails
 --------------------

 Rails automatically allows various operations to be performed at the same time (concurrently) in order for an application to run more efficiently.
-In this section, we will explore some of the ways this happens.
+In this section, we will explore some of the ways this happens behind the scenes.

 When using a threaded web server, such as Rails' default server, Puma, multiple HTTP requests will be served simultaneously.
 Rails provides each request with its own